Safeguarding methanol-fuelled engine cylinders

 “It allows us to see on a daily basis the iron content and the BN number of the breakdown oil,” he says.
 “It tells us immediately whether to adjust the cylinder oil feed rate up or down accordingly.
 There is no need to wait for shore analysis that would mean you lose time and miss the opportunity to act promptly to avoid excessive wear on the piston rings."

 Chevron’s current recommendation for two-stroke, dual-fuel engines burning methanol is a the 25BN lubricant, Van Cleemput confirms.
-Supported by Chevron’s scrapedown oil analysis service and MAN’s automated mixing system, the partners in this pioneering methanol fuel project have safely navigated the challenges of lubricating dual-fuel engines.
+Supported by Chevron’s scrapedown oil analysis service, the partners in this pioneering methanol fuel project have safely navigated the challenges of lubricating dual-fuel engines.